pmahnke/mahnke-cocktails/recipe/spanish_coffee.md

 stars: 0
 base_spirits: "Overproof Jamaican Rum, Coffee Liqueur"
 youtube: "p3X7_-TVIDs"
+description: "A classic after-dinner drink, also known as a carajillo, made with coffee and a spirit—usually rum, brandy, or Licor 43."
 excerpt: |
   Or 'carajillo', is a coffee drink enjoyed throughout many Spanish-speaking countries.
 It's made with booze — usually rum, brandy or Licor 43.
 ---